Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Introduction

+{The design of our two pricing rules is motivated by our observation that in the worst-case example for the Myersonian pricing rule, the uniform pricing rule performs almost optimally.
+This suggests that these two pricing rule can complement each other.} Building on this conceptual understanding, we write a novel factor-revealing mathematical program whose objective captures the optimal revenue and whose constraints enforce the revenue of the two aforementioned SPP mechanisms to be at most $1$.
+The resulting mathematical program lends itself to a clean solution, with the optimal objective value directly yielding the approximation factor.
+We apply these two pricing rules and our factor-revealing technique to many settings and obtain improved approximation factors. {\mbox{Table \ref{table:results}}} summarizes our most important results in the different settings that we study and compares these to the best-known bounds prior to this work.
+We now discuss our results in detail.

-The seminal work of Myerson~\cite{myerson1981optimal} and a generalization by~\cite{AT01} established the revenue optimal mechanism among all possible Bayesian Incentive Compatible (BIC), and Interim Individually Rational (IIR) mechanisms.
-This optimal mechanism is a wonderful conceptual vehicle, but rarely used in practice due to its complex structure and strong dependence on buyer value distributions.
-When one is forced to run a more natural but sub-optimal mechanism like SPM, one of the primary questions of interest is to lower bound the fraction of optimal revenue that a SPM can obtain.
-The first approximation factor for SPMs was established by by~\citet{chawla2010multi}, who show that SPMs obtain a $1-\frac{1}{e}$ fraction of the optimal revenue, i.e., a $1-\frac{1}{e}$ approximation factor.
-Since the result of \cite{chawla2010multi}, the same $1-\frac{1}{e}$ approximation \big (or, more generally, the $1-(1-\frac{1}{n})^n$ approximation, where $n$ is the number of buyers\big) for SPMs was found to be obtainable with various techniques including pipage rounding \citep{calinescu2011maximizing}, correlation gap (\cite{agrawal2012price} and \cite{yan2011mechanism}).
-The first improvement over this $1-(1-\frac{1}{n})^n$ bound was achieved recently by~\cite{azar2017prophet}, who show how to improve $1-(1-\frac{1}{n})^n$ to $1-\frac{1}{e} + 1/400$ for $n \geq 74$, while still staying at $1-(1-\frac{1}{n})^n$ for smaller $n$.
-This was later improved by~\cite{CSZ19} to a $0.669$ approximation factor.
-Both~\cite{azar2017prophet}'s and~\cite{CSZ19}'s works apply for the more general setting where buyers arrive according to a uniformly random permutation, rather than in the seller’s chosen order.
-But they all apply only to the single-item setting.
+\textbf{SPP in Single-unit Settings.} The first approximation factor for SPP mechanisms in single-unit ($1$-unit) settings was established by ~\citet{chawla2010multi}, who show that SPP mechanisms obtain a $1-\frac{1}{e}$ fraction of the optimal revenue---that is, a $1-\frac{1}{e}$ approximation factor.
+Since the result of \cite{chawla2010multi}, the same $1-\frac{1}{e}$ approximation \big (or, more generally, the $1-(1-\frac{1}{n})^n$ approximation, where $n$ is the number of buyers\big), for SPP mechanisms was found to be obtainable with various techniques, including pipage rounding \citep{calinescu2011maximizing} and correlation gap (\cite{agrawal2012price} and~\cite{yan2011mechanism}).
+The first improvement over this $1-(1-\frac{1}{n})^n$ bound was achieved recently by~\cite{azar2017prophet}, who show how to improve $1-(1-\frac{1}{n})^n$ to $1-\frac{1}{e} + 1/400 \approx 0.6346$ for $n \geq 74$, while still staying at $1-(1-\frac{1}{n})^n$ for $n<74$.
+The $n$-dependent bounds obtained by~\cite{azar2017prophet} leads to a universal bound (i.e., valid for any number of buyers $n$) of $0.6346$, which was the best universal bound prior to this work.